You are here: Counties -> Highland

 The Cuillin Mountains are the reason many people visit Skye.
 They represent a challenge, even for experienced mountaineers.
 The Black Cuillins are composed of gabbro and peridotie.
 The range includes twelve Munros, the highest being Sgurr Alasdair at 3255ft/992m.
 To the east lie the Red Cuillins, formed from red granite.

-Highland Tourist Information is available in the south in Broadford, a pleasant village with a wide bay, from where you can take boat trips.
+Broadford, is a pleasant village with a wide bay, from where you can take boat trips.
 Broadford is home to the unusual Skye Serpentarium, with over 50 animals on display from White's Tree Frogs to large Green Iguanas.
 There are frequent snake handling sessions to enjoy.

 The village of Carbost on the shores of Loch Harport is home of the Talisker Distillery, producers a fine single malt whisky.
 From Sconser ferries leave for the Isle of Raasay, a nature conservation area and good walking country.